Movie Review : Draft Day (2014)

 Sonny Weaver Jr. (Kevin freakin' Costner) is the son of legendary Cleveland Browns coach Sonny Weaver (David Gragg) and the recently appointed General Manager of the franchise.
 Realistically enough, Cleveland football is in the toilet and the seventh overall pick in the first round of the 2014 NFL draft is not supposed to provide a saviour.
 But does that saviour even exist?
 Of course he does!
 Bo Callahan (Josh Pence), starting quarterback for Wisconsin University, is hailed as the next big thing and the Seattle Seahawks have the first overall pick and the key to his destiny.
 Only problem is that the Seahaws and the executive of the year * Tom Michaels (Patrick St. Esprit) have a little salary cap problem and they doubt the investment in Callahan at no.1.
 The pick is suddenly made available to Sonny.

 1) Trading future first round picks is not dramatic, especially when you're getting a franchise player in return.
-By definition, a franchise player is supposed to make your team stop sucking immediatly and devalue your draft picks.
-In fact, it's unlikely that a franchise would trade the no.1 pick for other draft picks alone since they are pure spectulation.
+By definition, a franchise player is supposed to make your team stop sucking immediately and devalue your draft picks.
+In fact, it's unlikely that a franchise would trade the no.1 pick for other draft picks alone since they are pure speculation.

 Spot the racial stereotype.

-So yeah, DRAFT DAY is fun, but it doesn't make any sense whatsoever.
+Draft Day is fun, but it doesn't make any sense whatsoever.
 The only thing is gets right is underlining how much pressure General Managers are under on draft day, because they are continually on the clock.
 I have to give the movie credit for triggering discussions between sports nerds and expose the beauty and the complexity of sports management.
-DRAFT DAY doesn't even have the excuse of being a movie and fishing for dramatic tension though.
+Draft Day doesn't even have the excuse of being a movie and fishing for dramatic tension though.
 It's not even plausible.
 The moves Sonny Weaver Jr. makes during the NFL Draft makes no sense whatsoever.
 Some would straight out require Jedi mind tricks to work.
-DRAFT DAY is worth a good laugh for sports nerds like me, but I can't say I see the appeal for other people.
+Draft Day is worth a good laugh for sports nerds like me, but I can't say I see the appeal for other people.

 * Here's an oddity to sports nerds: how do you crown executive of the year somebody who finishes last, with cap issues?
 Also, if he Michaels won that title for another organization, why would he accept a job for the worst franchise in the league?
 Challenge?
 C'mon, there's another underlying NFL scandal under this?
 I'm pretty sure Tom Michaels has been caught pants down with little boys by Seattle-based paparazzis.